androidnotes/androidnotes.github.io/_posts/2016-01-23-dagger-2-starter-part-2.markdown

 {% endhighlight %}

 We already know how to provide dependencies to the object graph and have Dagger inject dependencies that we need.
 With this knowledge, we can already build a basic app using Dagger as a dependency injection library.
-In the next part of the series, we are going to learn how to setup our project with the Dagger library and also create a practical Android example to demonstrate what we've learned so far.
+However, the way we manage dependencies is not pretty secured.
+In the next part of the series, we are going to solve this problem by introducing scoping.

 ### References
 Dagger 2 JavaDoc - [http://google.github.io/dagger/api/2.0/](http://google.github.io/dagger/api/2.0/)